nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

 Next, note that the first input channel for the `QUANTIFICATION` process is the previously declared `index_ch`, which contains the `path` to the `salmon_index`.

 Also, note that the second input channel for the `QUANTIFICATION` process, is the `read_pair_ch` you just created.
-This being a `tuple` composed of two elements (a value: `sample_id` and a list of paths to the fastq reads: `reads`) in order to match the structure of the items emitted by the `fromFilePairs` channel factory.
+This being a `tuple` composed of two items (a value: `sample_id` and a list of paths to the fastq reads: `reads`) in order to match the structure of the items emitted by the `fromFilePairs` channel factory.

 Execute it by using the following command: